August 26, 2020

 4. Create a learning culture (here)

-If you regularly update your microlearning, provide content that is easily accessible, and have created a schedule with appropriate learning times for your learners, there is hardly anything standing in the way of your effective microlearning.
-However, it is precisely the last challenge that determines sustainable learning success: The learning culture within the company.
+If you regularly update your microlearning, provide content that is easily accessible, and create a schedule with suitable learning times for your learners, there’s hardly anything standing in the way of your effective microlearning.
+However, the last challenge determines sustainable learning success: The learning culture in the company.

-A modern learning culture is important for every type of learning, including continuing education.
-Companies must first make their learning culture visible in order to subsequently change it.
-While learning culture is also a matter of framework conditions, it is primarily a question of mindset:
+A modern learning culture is vital for all types of learning, including professional development.
+Companies must first make their learning culture visible in order to change it.
+Although learning culture is also a matter of framework conditions, it is primarily a question of mindset:

-"Learning culture (is) the expression of the status that learning has in the company." – (HR-Lexicon)
+“Learning culture (is) the expression of the value attributed to learning within the company.” – (HR Lexicon)

-This is evident in different moments: Where and why is learning taking place?
+This becomes evident at different moments: Where and why is learning taking place?
 Why is learning happening at all?
-And how high is the priority of learning in daily work life?
+And how high is the priority of learning in everyday work life?

-Microlearning is on one hand dependent on the existing learning culture.
-On the other hand, microlearning can be a means to change the learning culture: Microlearning enables employees to learn, for example, on their way to work or to make good use of “downtime” between meetings.
+On the one hand, microlearning depends on the existing learning culture.
+On the other hand, microlearning can be a means to change the learning culture: Microlearning allows employees to learn, for example, on their way to work or to make good use of "downtime" between meetings.
 It thus helps to integrate learning into everyday work.

 Risk: Poor learning culture can block microlearning

 However, a poor learning culture can also block microlearning.
-For example, microlearning is popular in the area of SMEs and production to train employees directly at the workplace.
-According to corporate culture expert Stefan Enzler, the mindset often prevails: "If I just look at the computer, I'm not productive!"
+For example, microlearning is popular in the areas of SMEs and production for training employees directly at their workplace.
+According to corporate culture expert Stefan Enzler, the mindset often prevails here: “If I just look at the computer, I am not productive!”

 Microlearning ermöglicht perfekts “Learning on the job”, vorausgesetzt, die Lernkultur lässt das zu.

-Microlearning enables perfect "learning on the job", provided that the learning culture allows it.
+Microlearning enables perfect “learning on the job,” provided the learning culture allows it.

-Additionally, smartphones are often banned at the workplace, and computers are only available to managers.
-They are often also more negatively inclined towards "unproductive learning phases" during work hours.
+Moreover, smartphones are often prohibited in the workplace, and computers are only available to management.
+These are often also rather negatively inclined towards “unproductive learning phases” during working hours.
 All these factors lead to a difficult learning culture for microlearning, especially in smaller companies.

-1. Involve the leaders!
+1. Involve the leadership!
 Especially in smaller or very traditionally run companies, leaders must take on a role model function.

-2. Utilize motivated learners!
-In every company there are employees who are enthusiastic about new (learning) methods.
-Let such employees create learning content themselves to personally reach their colleagues and lower barriers.
+2. Utilize the motivated learners!
+In every company, there are employees who are enthusiastic about new (learning) methods.
+Let such employees create learning content themselves to reach colleagues personally and break down barriers.

 3. Reward engaged learners!
-Playful incentives in the sense of gamification or open praise, preferably from the leader, maintain motivation and help to solidify the new culture in the long term.
+Playful incentives in the spirit of gamification or open praise, ideally from the leader, maintains motivation and helps to establish the new culture in the long term.

-Whether as a trainer or HR developer: If you plan microlearnings for a company, you can initiate a long-term better learning culture with these three proven tips.
+Whether as a trainer or HR developer: If you are planning microlearnings for a company, you can use these three proven tips to initiate a long-term better learning culture.

 Update August 2022: Are you even more interested in the topic of learning bites?
-Then read the article about Learning Nuggets (Definition + Examples) in our blog now!
+Then also read the article on Learning Nuggets (Definition + Examples) in our blog!

 Is microlearning the first e-learning method in your company?
-Then download the free checklist "Successfully start e-learning in companies" now, which guides you systematically and clearly through all the important steps for getting started.
+Then download the free checklist “Successfully Starting E-Learning in Companies” now, which guides you systematically and clearly through all important steps for getting started.

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.